woossi0/suite/docs/usermanual/source/intro/installation/windows/index.rst

 This document describes how to manage installaton of OpenGeo Suite for Windows.

-OpenGeo Suite for Windows consists of two installer packages.
-One installer contains everything except for QGIS, which is broken out into a :ref:`separate installer <qgis.installation.windows>`.
-These installer packages can be installed separately or together.

-The primary OpenGeo Suite installer has the most components, so the bulk of this section will be devoted to it.

 Please select the option that best matches your system:

 :ref:`intro.installation.windows.install`